Princess Name Meaning: Origins and Significance

 Pocahontas

 Pocahontas is a Native American name that means “playful one.”
-This name is fitting for the Native American princess, who is known for her free spirit and her love of nature.
+This name is fitting for the Native American princess, who is known for her free spirit & her love of nature.
 Pocahontas is a unique name that is still popular today.

-Popular Princess Names and Their Origins
+Popular Princess Names & Their Origins

 Significance of Princess Names